This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 In the 14th century, the fiesta was enriched by cattle fairs and bullfights.
 Many people came for the fiesta and celebrated San Fermin, watching Jesuits performing a play called ‘Comedy and Tragedy of the blessed San Fermin.’

-Since then, the Spanish have enhanced this festival every year with many activities such as dancing, singing, and fireworks, making it look like it does nowadays.
+Since then, locals have enhanced this festival every year with many activities like dancing, singing, and fireworks, making it look like it does nowadays.

 As I want to help you plan your visit to San Fermin, here you have the most frequently asked questions and answers from my experience visiting San Fermin.